PrakashD2003/Deep-Learning/Improving-Neural-Networks/My-Notes-Week-2-Imroving-Neural-Networks.md

 > This version also works, but it's less intuitive.
 It scales $v_{dW}$ by a factor of $\frac{1}{1-\beta}$, which means your learning rate $\alpha$ will need to be tuned to a different value to compensate.
 The version taught in the course is cleaner because $\alpha$ and $\beta$ are more independent.

 ---
-## Question-  so what is the core intuituin of this why we need this is this specifically die to use of mini-batches we dont have this oscillations porblem in batch gradient descent right? and if we have to solve this oscillations problem using a extra step(calculating wights moving average of wights to smooth the the updation curve or descent curve) is'nt just the batch gradient descent will be better and faster ?
+## ❓**Question-**  so what is the core intuituin of this why we need this is this specifically die to use of mini-batches we dont have this oscillations porblem in batch gradient descent right? and if we have to solve this oscillations problem using a extra step(calculating wights moving average of wights to smooth the the updation curve or descent curve) is'nt just the batch gradient descent will be better and faster ?

 That is a *fantastic* set of questions, and you've hit on the absolute core of the trade-offs.